bookofproofs/bookofproofs.github.io/_sources/history/17th-century/magnitsky.md

 **Leonty Magnitsky** was a Russian teacher who wrote the first guide to mathematics published in Russia.

 ### Mathematical Profile (Excerpt):
-* Nothing is known for certain about Leontii Filippovich's childhood except that he had to work hard yet learned to read and write.

 Born 9 June 1669, Ostashkov, Russia.
 Died 30 October 1739, Moscow, Russia.